 - Translating existing research on the connections between environments and health into guidelines and prototypes for practice.

-Finally, we will create a forum for further work on the connections between built environments and public health.
+Finally, the project has created a forum for further work on the connections between built environments and public health.

 Why This Matters